floraaubry/QontrolPanel/.github/BUILDING.md

-## Building QuickSoundSwitcher from sources
+## Building QontrolPanel from sources

 ### Prerequistes
 - Git for Windows (for commit extraction at build time)